VGP/vgp-tools/VGP/docs/VGP-sequence-tools.md

 the default is to not output this information.
 The -q option asks VGPpacbio to out Phred quality string in Q-lines, the default is to not output this information.
 Please note that -q only really makes sense for HiFi data.
 The reads are grouped into SMRT cells where each input file is assumed to contain the data produced by a single cell.

 ### <code>5.
-VGPcloud [-v] [-P\<dir(/tmp)>] [-T\<int(4)>] \<pairs:.irp></code>
+VGPcloud [-vH] [-t\<int(100)>] [-T\<int(4)>] \<pairs:.irp></code>

 *Still under development but operational*

-VGPcloud takes pair of .seq files containing paired Illumina data produced with the 10x Genomics read cloud technology.
-As such the first 23bp of the forward reads are assumed to consist of a 16bp barcode followed by a 7bp linker.
-VGPcloud examines the bar codes and considers valid any that occur in sufficient number and do not contain a low quality base or 'N'.
-It then corrects any bar code that has one difference from a unique valid code.
-Those read pairs with valid or corrected bar codes are then sortedd according to their barcodes in the subdirectory given by the -P option (/tmp by default).
-It then groups the pairs by barcode and outputs them as an .10x file to the standard output after trimming off the first 23bp of the forward read.
+VGPcloud takes an .irp sequence file containing paired Illumina data produced with the 10x Genomics read cloud technology.
+As such the first 23bp of the forward reads consist of a 16bp barcode followed by a 7bp linker.
+VGPcloud examines the bar codes and considers **valid** any that occur 100 or more times.
+This threshold can be reset by -t and to help you choose a threshold, the -H option outputs a histogram of barcode frequencies.
+Any bar code that has one difference from a unique valid code is corrected to that valid code.
+Those read pairs with valid bar codes are then sorted and output into a compressed, binary .10x sequence file, grouped according to their barcordes which have been removed from the forward sequences along with the linker.
+If the input .irp has name \<X>.irp, then VGPcloud creates and places its output in a file called \<X>.10x.
 The -v option asks VGPcloud to output information on its progress to the standard error output.
-The sorts of VGPcloud are threaded and the -T option specifies how many threads to use (4 by default).
+All the steps of VGPcloud are threaded and the -T option specifies how many threads to use (4 by default).

 ### <code>6.
 Dazz2pbr [-vagu] [-T\<int(4)\>] \<dazzler:.db\></code>